Why Use SoapUI Pro for Web Service Testing?

-While the Open Source version can be seen as the Swiss-Army knife for testing, SoapUI NG Pro is the tool with the sharpest edge.
-Applied to testing web services, SoapUI NG Pro focus on enhancing efficiency and usability.
+While SoapUI Open Source can be seen as the Swiss Army knife for testing, SoapUI Pro is the tool with the sharpest edge.
+Applied to testing web services, SoapUI Pro focuses on enhancing efficiency and usability.
 With Point and Click Testing, you can drag and drop instead of manually writing the code.
-The Form Editor creates a form from your request, further eliminating the need for you to spend time on repetitive coding.
-These functions make, in combination with The Outline Editor who simplifies and exposes the XML structure, your testing more fun and less time consuming.
-If creativity, flow and speed are important to you as a tester, SoapUI NG Pro is too.
+The Form Editor creates a form from your request, eliminating the need for you to spend time on repetitive coding.
+The Outline Editor simplifies and exposes the XML structure.
+These functions make your testing less time-consuming.
+If creativity, flow and speed are important to you as a tester, SoapUI Pro is for you.

-Try the world's most powerful web services testing tool
+Try SoapUI Pro - the world's most powerful web services testing tool

 Web Service Sample Project

 Getting started with a new application is always a challenge, no matter how complex it is.
 In order to get started, SoapUI comes with a sample file that can be used as reference and inspiration.

 Note: If you chose not to install tutorials when installing the product, you do not have the sample file.
 Use the SoapUI installer to update the existing installation and get access to the sample file.